Phoenix Divorce Lawyer

 If you and your spouse agree to all issues regarding your divorce proceedings, Bishop Law Offices, P.C. can draft settlement documents in order to avoid going to trial.
 Our firm attempts to identify and resolve all of the issues in your case without expensive legal fees associated with a trial so long as the issues can be settled in a manner that is fair to you.

 Our website has excellent information regarding alternate dispute resolution and mediation services designed to assist you in settling your case, which you can access by clicking here.

 Types of Divorce Cases We Represent

 At Bishop Law Offices, P.C., we only represent clients in divorce and other family law cases, which means we dedicate our time to just one broad area of law.
-Our attorneys are more knowledgeable and have more experience than many Phoenix divorce lawyers, because we do not divide our time among several different practice areas.
+Our attorneys are more knowledgeable and have more experience than various other divorce lawyers, because we do not divide our time among several different practice areas.